 During early to mid-spring, "swarms" of flying ants numbering into the thousands can be seen leaving their colonies and going on mating or "nuptial" flights.
 A colony sends out a large number of swarmers because only a very small percentage actually make it through mating to start a new generation.
 The majority will be eaten by predators, such as birds or dragonflies, or they will die from lack of food or water.

 Almost all ant species do swarm, and spring and fall are common seasons for the mating flights.
 However, there also are some species that mate in summer or other times of the year.

-Only reproductive ants have wings, and they will are winged and able to fly only during the breeding season.
+Only reproductive ants have wings, and they are winged and able to fly only during the breeding season.
 Ant species that do not swarm do not have winged members, and they increase their populations through budding.
-Which, basically means, a queen and trailing reproductive males leave the nest and walk to another site to form a new colony.
+This basically means that a queen and trailing reproductive males leave the nest and walk to another site to form a new colony.

 It is important to note that the foraging worker ants of any species that you see trailing on the sidewalk or in your kitchen will never have wings.
 So if you do see winged ants in or around your home, you can almost bet that they are seeking to create a new colony.